 GSMST College Counseling

-Current students can go to their Counseling eClass page for specific advisement lessons, documents, and other information.
+Attention Parents - Current students use their Counseling eClass page for specific advisement lessons, documents, and other information.
+We have all of the class-specific packets regarding college and career exploration on e-Class.

 Are you a college representative wanting to visit GSMST?